-- Where stockpiling is feasible: - large areas are generally needed to stockpile product - stockpiles should be stored on hard stand, under cover or indoors.

-- When storing crushed gypsum and/or paper in skips or containers: - use skips or containers with lids or covers - containers can be stored indoors or outdoors but should be sheltered from wind. - Different products and certified batches should be stored separately to avoid cross-contamination. - Provide clear signage for all storage areas, including test results and product type. - No further materials should be added to a stockpile or container of tested materials.
+- Where stockpiling is feasible: - large areas are generally needed to stockpile product - stockpiles should be stored on hard stand, under cover or indoors. - When storing crushed gypsum and/or paper in skips or containers: - make sure they have lids or covers - containers can be stored indoors or outdoors but should be sheltered from wind. - Different products and certified batches should be stored separately to avoid cross-contamination. - Provide clear signage for all storage areas, including test results and product type. - No further materials should be added to a stockpile or container of tested materials.

-Crushed plasterboard at Crusaders Landscaping, Christchurch.
+Stockpiles of crushed gypsum and paper and, contamination skip at Crusaders Landscaping, Christchurch.